Line Walker 2: Invisible Spy: Plot

-In 1987, two boys in the Philippines, Ang Tsai and Ah Dee are attacked by abductors, in which Ah Dee is take after he rescues Tsai.
+In 1987, two boys in the Philippines, Ang Tsai and Ah Dee are attacked by child traffickers.
+Ang Tsai is taken after he rescues Ah Dee.

-In 2019, businessman Miu Kwok Ming (Jimmy Au) drives into a crowd, leaving 18 injured and 5 dead before hitting a bus head on.
-He commits suicide when the police try to arrest him.
+In 2019, a businessman drives into a crowd and commits suicide when the police try to arrest him.
 It is revealed Miu was being blackmailed by terrorists.
-After Superintendent Yip (Francis Ng) and Chief Inspector Ching (Nick Cheung) arrested a female journalist and hacker named Yiu Ho yee(Jiang Pei yao) who was about to piece together the schemes of the organization which she claims is international terrorist organization that abducted many children, turning them into spies to work at various police forces around the world.
-Superintendent Cheng (Louis Koo) tries to take the case off their hands in which the commissioner of the police responds by setting up a task force to find any double agents.
-During an operation in Myanmar and Navarre, the operation fails as Bill, Yiu's assistant, is killed during a bombing when the police raid the place and a terrorist steals the hard disk, with Ching and Cheng in pursuit.
+Superintendent Yip and Chief Inspector Ching of the Criminal Investigation Bureau arrested a journalist and hacker named Yiu Ho yee, who was about to piece together the schemes of a group she claims is an international terrorist organization that abducts children and turns them into moles to work at various police forces around the world.
+The remaining information is stored in a hard disk in Myanmar.
+Security Wing Superintendent Cheng takes the case off their hands, and the commissioner of the police sets up a task force to find any double agents.
+The joint police operation in Myanmar to retrieve the hard disk fails, and Bill, Yiu's assistant, is killed during the police raid.
+A terrorist steals the hard disk, with Ching and Cheng in pursuit.
 During a battle with the terrorists, Ching disappears after seemingly being killed by an explosion.
-The hard disk is then revealed to be empty, which Mr. Tung (Huang Zhizhong) is after for the information before it is revealed Ching has the real hard disk.
+The hard disk is obtained by the police but revealed to be empty.
+Mr. Tung is after for the information in the hard disk before it is revealed.
+Ching has the real hard disk.

-Cheng comes back to Hong Kong and arrests Yiu suspecting her for giving a false statement.
-En route to the police station, Cheng's unit is attacked where only Cheng and Yiu survive.
+Cheng comes back to Hong Kong and arrests Yiu on the suspicion that she has given a false statement.
+His unit is attacked by terrorists en route to the police station, and only Cheng and Yiu survive.
 However, another unit attacks the terrorists and take both Yiu and Cheng.
-Cheng is subdued and confronted by Ching.
-Ching confronts Cheng over the terrorists shooting everyone but Cheng.
-Cheng scuffles with Ching and during the process, Ching sees the scar on the back of Cheng's, realizing Cheng is Ang Tsai while Ching is revealed to be Ah Dee.
-Cheng flees back home, where flashbacks reveal his past of being recruited by the terrorist agency ran by Mr. Tung.
-Cheng had tried to start over and started a family 5 years prior, but Mr. Tung caught Cheng and killed Emma as punishment while sparing Cheng's daughter, Ching Ching.
-Cheng arrives back home to fetch Ching Ching and to flee, but realize that the police and news are covering the place.
+Ching reveals himself to be the leader of the new unit, and confronts Cheng over the terrorists shooting everyone but Cheng.
+The two scuffle and Ching sees the scar on Cheng's back, realizing Cheng is Ang Tsai while Ching is revealed to be Ah Dee.
+Cheng flees, and flashbacks reveal his past of being recruited by the terrorist agency ran by Mr. Tung.
+Cheng had tried to start over and started a family 5 years prior, but Mr. Tung caught Cheng and killed his wife Emma as punishment while sparing Cheng's daughter, Ching Ching.
+In the present, Cheng returns home to fetch Ching Ching and flee, but realizes that the police and news are covering the place.